liferay/liferay-docs/develop/tutorials/articles/240-collaboration/01-item-selector/01-api-components.markdown

 # Understanding the Item Selector API's Components [](id=understanding-the-item-selector-apis-components)

-Before working with the Item Selector API, you should understand its components.
+Before working with the Item Selector API, you should learn about its components.
+You'll work with these components as you leverage the API in your
-You'll work with these components as you leverage the API in your apps:
+apps:

 -   **Selection views:** These are the framework's key components.
 They show entities of particular types from different sources.
 For example, an Item